lirsacc/lirsac.me/content/writing/2014-05-11-host-on-amazon-s3-and-deploy-with-github-and-travis/index.md

     - master
 ```

 First you define the project's environment.
-As you can see even when using Grunt[^1], we define the project as a ruby project, (apparently, [all environments have node/npm installed](http://stackoverflow.com/questions/18456611/is-it-possible-to-set-up-travis-to-run-tests-for-several-languages)).
+As you can see, even when using Grunt, we define the project as a ruby project, (apparently, [all environments have node/npm installed](http://stackoverflow.com/questions/18456611/is-it-possible-to-set-up-travis-to-run-tests-for-several-languages)).
 Then you define all the steps your build will run (see [here](http://docs.travis-ci.com/user/build-lifecycle/) for more info on the different steps). `install` is pretty straightforward, we the have the `script: grunt build`, and `after_success` is run when the script was executed successfully.
 We could also define a `after_failure` step if you want more the the build failure email.

 The `env` section defines environment variables.
 The `secure` keyword means that it has been encrypted thanks to the travis command line tool.
 To encrypt the `S3_KEY` variable used in the s3_website config, just run the following commands (`--add` automatically adds it to the config file if it's found):